appium/appium-inspector/docs/session-inspector/header.md

 title: Header
 ---

-The header of the Session Inspector contains various buttons that are key to interacting with the device itself, or the [application source](./source.md).
+The header of the Session Inspector contains various items that are key to interacting with the device itself, or the [application source](./source.md).

 ![Inspector Header](./assets/images/header/app-header.png)

-## Device System Buttons
+## Device System Items

-If using the Inspector with the XCUITest, UiAutomator2 or Espresso drivers, the first button group in the header provides functionality specific to the device under test.
-The available buttons generally correspond to a hardware button on an Android, iOS, iPadOS, tvOS or watchOS device:
+If using the Inspector with the XCUITest, UiAutomator2 or Espresso drivers, the first item group in the header provides functionality specific to the device under test.
+The available items generally correspond to a hardware button on an Android, iOS, iPadOS, tvOS or watchOS device:

 ![Android Buttons](./assets/images/header/system-buttons-android.png) ![XCUITest Buttons](./assets/images/header/system-buttons-xcuitest.png)